goldener-data/gold-splitter-examples/image_classification_cifar10/README.md

 (50,000 training images, 10,000 test images).
 Depending on the configuration, only a subset of the training images is used for training/validation.

-- **DinoLinearProbing**: A specific Pytorch Lightning LightningModule allowing to train and evaluate a Dinov3 ViT-S from Timm with a linear probing head leveraging the final class token to make image classification.
+- **Cifar10DinoV3ViTSmall**: A specific Pytorch Lightning LightningModule allowing to train and evaluate a Dinov3 ViT-S from Timm to make image classification for the CIFAR-p10 dataset.

 - **Trainer**: PyTorch Lightning Trainer for efficient training management allowing to handle training, validation and testing loops.
 It allows as well to checkpoint the best model based on validation AUROC metric.